pepawel/sxg_checker/README.md

 require 'sxg_checker'

 checker = SxgChecker::Checker.new(tool: '/usr/local/bin/dump-signedexchange') # The `tool` parameter is optional
-result = checker.call(url)
+document = checker.validate(url)

 # Access the results
-puts result.url    # The URL of the cached document puts result.status # The status symbol (:ok, :missing, etc.)
+puts document.url    # The URL of the cached document puts document.status # The status symbol (:ok, :missing, etc.)

 # Iterate through subresources
-result.subresources.each do |subresource|
+document.subresources.each do |subresource|
   puts "#{subresource.url}: #{subresource.status}"
 end

+# If you want to skip validating subresources
+result = checker.validate(url, subresources: false)

+# If you want to only warm the SXG cache for a given URL
+checker.warm_cache(url)

 ```

 ## Development